sreem1533/Devops-assignment/README.md

-### 📘 Service 1 – Golang API
+### 📘 Service 2 – Python Flask API

-This is a lightweight HTTP service written in Go.
-It serves two endpoints: `/ping` and `/hello`.
-It is designed to be used behind a reverse proxy like Nginx.
+This is a lightweight HTTP service written in Python using Flask.
+It exposes two simple endpoints and is designed to be used behind a reverse proxy like Nginx.

 ---